lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

   NOTE: The above syntax is from {{RFC5912}} and is compatible with the 2021 ASN.1 syntax {{X680}}.
 See {{RFC5280}} for the 1988 ASN.1 syntax.
 </aside>

-Algorithm 22 in Section 7.2 of {{FIPS204}} defines the raw byte string encoding of an ML-DSA public key.
-When used in a `SubjectPublicKeyInfo` type, the `subjectPublicKey BIT STRING` contains this raw byte string encoding of the public key.

-When an ML-DSA public key appears outside of a `SubjectPublicKeyInfo` type in an environment that uses ASN.1 encoding, it can be encoded as an `OCTET STRING` by using the `ML-DSA-44-PublicKey`, `ML-DSA-65-PublicKey`, and `ML-DSA-87-PublicKey` types corresponding to the correct key size.

 {{?RFC5958}} describes the Asymmetric Key Package's `OneAsymmetricKey` type for encoding asymmetric keypairs.
 When an ML-DSA private key or keypair is encoded as